xdrip/xdrip_docs/docs/troubleshoot/connection.md

 ## Hard reset transmitter

-You can reset the internal day counter of your G5 or G6 transmitter. **Only rebatteried transmitters** allow this option.
+You can reset the internal day counter of your G5 or G6 transmitter. **Only re-batteried and mod transmitters** allow this option.
 Hard reset is necessary only if you use your transmitter in **native mode** after it's expired.

 With recent xDrip+ versions **you don't need to be in engineering mode** to perform this operation.